zvoverman/yt-video-summarizer/README.md

 # yt-video-summarizer

-a Firefox extension that summarizes youtube videos using the HuggingFace Inference API.
+a Node.js based Firefox extension that summarizes youtube videos using the HuggingFace Inference API.

 ## Dependencies